 Reduce anxiety au natural , by exercising, eating a proper diet, time managing tasks, using essential oils, massages, walking, spending time with animals and drinking herbal tea to name a few.

 Meditation is another great natural treatment that is practiced by many to reduce anxiety and stress.
 There is now a technology-enhanced meditation device, Muse, that has been created which translates your mental activity into the guiding sounds of weather to help you find calm and focus.
-Busy mind? translates into sounds of stormy weather and a calm mind translates into sounds of peaceful weather.
+Your busy mind translates into sounds of stormy weather and a calm mind translates into sounds of peaceful weather.
 This device actually measures your brain waves and allows you to find focus and reduce stress levels.
-You can learn more about Muse by clicking on the picture below.
+You can learn more by CLICKING HERE

 There are also many supplement products on the market today to choose from that are intended to reduce anxiety symptoms, however, before choosing one you should research the ingredients and have a discussion with your doctor before deciding whether supplements are right for you.
 Taking supplements with other medications for health purposes could counteract one another.

 Breaking Down Anxiety – Self Awareness is Key